MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-gbr-mtd-vat-integration.md

 ### Hotfix “UK MTD VAT declaration tax transaction filter by period interval is missing when called from EM” (KB 4502252)

 This hotfix introduces filtering by additional fields to avoid unexpected tax transactions in the report.

 The hotfix delivered in the “Tax declaration model mapping” of version ​31.32.

 This version of the configuration can be imported to any version of the application sufficient for the previous version of this configuration (31.30).

 ### Hotfix “UK Making tax digital: JSON and Excel format wrongly report Box3 amount for non-zero use tax transactions for services” (KB 4505110)

-This hotfix fixes the issue in the ER formats: JSON and Excel formats wrongly report Box3 amount for non-zero use tax transactions for services
+This hotfix fixes the issue in the ER formats: JSON and Excel formats wrongly report the Box 3 amount for non-zero use tax transactions for services.

-The hotfix delivered in the following versions of ER configurations:
+The hotfix is delivered in the following versions of ER configurations:

 -   VAT Declaration JSON (UK).version.31.**25**

 -   VAT Declaration Excel (UK).version.31.**25.4**

 These versions of the configurations can be imported to any version of the application sufficient for the initial versions of these configurations.

 ### “UK VAT Declaration does not report Tax-Free purchase” (4514862)

 This change is related to the case when VAT Declaration (Excel and JSON) does not report Tax-Free purchase.

-**"UK MTD VAT ReportFieldLookup v2.zip"** with example of application specific parameters is updated respectively for this type of scenario and published on the LCS.
+**"UK MTD VAT ReportFieldLookup v2.zip"** with the example of application specific parameters, is updated for this type of scenario and published on Lifecycle Services (LCS).

 More details in the KB: <https://support.microsoft.com/en-us/help/4514862>

 New version of the Application specific parameters configuration example can be used for any versions of the ER configurations and application from the initial ones.

 ### Support of fraud prevention headers – part 1 (KB 4504462)

-This update provides support of requirements introduced by HM Revenue and Customs (HMRC) to supply compulsory header information for VAT API to prevent fraud.
+This update provides support of the requirements introduced by HM Revenue and Customs (HMRC) to supply compulsory header information for VAT API to prevent fraud.
 For more information, see [Fraud prevention](https://docs.microsoft.com/en-us/dynamics365/unified-operations/financials/localizations/emea-gbr-mtd-vat-integration#fraud-prevention-headers).

 In scope of this update the following ER configurations are released: